Macau casino closure costs up to US$2.6mln day: Wynn CEO

 In an effort to prevent the spread locally of the mainland-China originating novel coronavirus infection, the Macau government announced that the city’s casinos would be closing for at least 15 days, starting from February 5.
 Commentary from several brokerages has suggested that Macau’s casino gross gaming revenue might fall by about 50 percent year-on-year in the first quarter this year.

 Speaking on the group’s fourth-quarter earnings call, Mr Maddox said the group had conducted a “controlled and organised” closure of its casinos in Macau.
-Wynn Macau Ltd runs two such facilities in Macau: at Wynn Macau in the downtown peninsula district; and at Wynn Palace casino resort (pictured) on Cotai.
+Wynn Macau Ltd runs two such facilities in Macau: at Wynn Macau in the downtown peninsula district, and at Wynn Palace casino resort (pictured) on Cotai.

 “We do still have our hotel and a couple of restaurants open for the few remaining guests that are in Macau.
 But during this time that the casino is closed, our operating expense burn rate is roughly US$2.4 million to US$2.6 million a day.
 And that’s largely comprised of payroll to our 12,200 employees,” stated Mr Maddox.